 Use an Archive Strategy

-The first step is to determine the guidelines or rules for what will be archived or deleted instead of being migrated.
+First, determine the guidelines or rules for what will be archived or deleted instead of being migrated.
 Some factors that may influence this decision include:

 - Recent activity (or lack thereof)